Soviet propaganda music during the Cold War

 In the Soviet Union, especially during the Cold War, all music produced was generally expected to conform to the ideals of the party.

 Background

 The Resolution of 1932 mandated music nationalism and also brought about a trend towards more conventional compositions.
 This brought about the formation of party guidelines for all creative work.
 The reason for the Resolution of 1932 was to expand the spheres of already organized artists, as well as produce new artist organizations which would be under Party control.

 Socialist realism in Soviet music was considered to be "progressive music".
 The music was used as a "literary concept" to emphasize the ideal of the "Soviet man", and opposed folk-negating modernistic/bourgeois art.

-Socialist realism was used as propaganda during the Cold War because it helped lead people to believe they were living in the best nation.

-Georgy Vasilyevich Sviridov (1915–1998)

-Georgy Vasilevich Sviridov was a Russian composer who also played piano.
-Much of his music was inspired by Russian literature and folklore.
-This nationalistic adherence to tradition won him praise in the Soviet system.
-The vocal works that Sviridov composed were of greater importance than the chamber music or orchestral music he also composed, and poetry always played an integral part in Sviridov's artistic endeavors.
-He blended traditional melodies from folk songs into his music using modern day techniques.
-His 1959 masterpiece, Oratorio Pathétique, was based on a tribute paid to Vladimir Lenin by the poet Vladimir Mayakovsky.
-This piece was considered an innovational work that has been described as dynamic, progressive, and vigorous, while still being faithful to the Russian folk spirit.
-His music was also well-received because it was ideologically linked to the Soviet party line.
-For his lifetime achievements, Sviridov has received several honors: the Lenin Prize in 1960, the State Prize of the USSR in 1968, People's Artist of the Russians SFSR in 1963, and People's Artist of the USSR in 1970.